- What We Do

 - USAID Implementation of the National Action Plan on Women, Peace, and Security [PDF, 324KB]

 - Ending Child Marriage and Meeting the Needs of Married Children: The USAID Vision for Action

-Three PEPFAR Gender Central Initiatives, totaling over $8 million over 3 years and implemented through USAID, have already been carried out: the Male Norms Initiative, the Sexual and Gender-Based Violence Initiative and the Vulnerable Girls Initiative.
+Four PEPFAR Gender Technical Working Group initiatives, totaling over $8 million over 3 years and implemented through USAID, have already been carried out: the Male Norms Initiative, the Sexual and Gender-Based Violence Initiative and the Vulnerable Girls Initiative.
 Results include a step-by-step guide for setting up post-rape care services, a manual for working with vulnerable girls at various levels and a guide to working with men.

 Interagency Gender Working Group

 A network of NGOs, implementing agencies, USAID and other organizations and donors that promote gender equity.

 This toolkit contains resources and methodologies for integrating gender in health programs.